Car crashes into Carnival parade in German town of Volkmarsen, multiple people injured | DW | 24.02.2020

 Police said that the driver of the car has been taken into custody.
 It remains unclear whether the driver purposefully drove their car into the crowd or whether it was an accident.

-The town of Volkmarsen is located in the state of Hesse, around an hour south of the city of Bielefeld.
+The town of Volkmarsen is located in the state of Hesse, some 280 kilometers (175 miles) west of Berlin.
 Dozens of ambulances were called to the scene, as well as a helicopter.